BoltzmannBrain/self-driving/speed_prediction.md

 #### Future work

-There are a number of suggestions for improving this model, some listed below, but in the interest of time I did not pursue them extensively (I leave these for future work):
+There are a number of suggestions for improving these models, some listed below:

 * Tune the optmizer learning rate and other params (currently using Keras standards).
 A good approach would be to decrease the learning rate as a function of epochs.
+* Layer weights are initialized with Gaussian scaled by fan-in, [recommended as best-practice](http://cs231n.github.io/neural-networks-2/), but there are other options worth exploring; Keras offers initializations like Glorot and LeCun uniforms -- [docs here](https://keras.io/initializations/).
+* Parallel networks, one running on the raw video frames, the other running on optical flow feature points.
+However, [Vinyals et al.](http://arxiv.org/abs/1503.08909) show the addition of feature tracking has marginal improvement over the baseline.
-* More and/or larger layers, perhaps like the ["End-to-end Self-driving" model](https://arxiv.org/abs/1604.07316).
+* A deeper network, perhaps like the ["End-to-end Self-driving" model](https://arxiv.org/abs/1604.07316).
 Larger layers would help, considering the relatively large input frames (480x640).
-* Crop the input stream to only the visual areas significant for vehicle speed prediction.
+* Occlude areas of poor video format, and similalryl crop the input stream to only the visual areas with significant info (like ignoring the sky).